National Energy Services Reunited (NESR)

 Sherif Foda, Chairman of the Board & CEO

 Sherif Foda has served as the Chairman and Chief Executive Officer of NESR since its inception in 2017.
-He founded NESR as a Special Purpose Acquisition Company (SPAC) to create the first and largest energy services company from the Middle East and North Africa (MENA) region publicly listed on the Nasdaq Stock Market.
-With over 25 years of experience in the energy industry, Mr. Foda spent a significant part of his earlier career at Schlumberger Limited (NYSE: SLB), holding various senior global roles including Senior Advisor to the Chairman, President of the Production Group, and President of Europe and Africa.
-He also served as Vice President and Managing Director of the Arabian market and Worldwide Vice President for Well Intervention.
-Mr. Foda previously served as a board member of Energy Recovery, Inc. (Nasdaq: ERII), a technology company, and currently chairs the board of directors of WDVG Engineering and GLC Energy Company, as well as serving on the board for Al Fanar Venture philanthropy.
+He founded the company as a Special Purpose Acquisition Company (SPAC) with the objective of creating the first and largest energy services company from the MENA region to be publicly listed on the Nasdaq Stock Market.
+Mr. Foda has over 25 years of professional experience in the energy industry, primarily working for Schlumberger Limited (NYSE: SLB) across the Middle East, Europe, and the US.
+At Schlumberger, he held various senior roles, including Senior Advisor to the Chairman, President of the Production Group, President of Europe and Africa, Vice President, and Managing Director of the Arabian market, and President of Well Intervention worldwide.
+He started his career with Schlumberger in 1993, and prior to entering the oil and gas industry, he worked for two years in the information technology and computer industry.
+Mr. Foda currently serves as the Chairman of the board of directors of WDVG Engineering and GLC Energy Company, and is a member of the Oxford Energy Policy Club in the UK.
+He previously served as a board member of Energy Recovery, Inc. (Nasdaq: ERII).

 Stefan Angeli, Chief Financial Officer

 Stefan Angeli has been the Chief Financial Officer of NESR since February 8, 2022.
-Prior to joining NESR, Mr. Angeli served as CFO for Stratum Reservoir, a private equity portfolio company that focused on reservoir characterization, laboratory services, and instrumentation for the upstream, downstream, and mining sectors.
+Prior to joining NESR, Mr. Angeli was the CFO for Stratum Reservoir, which is described as a private equity portfolio company involved in reservoir characterization, laboratory services, and instrumentation for the upstream, downstream, and mining sectors.

 Salih Merghani, Vice President, Operations